peterhambly/gomo/README.md

 ## Alogorithm

 The algorithm is implemented by ```UvtPeriod.java``` and the functions *periodsOverlap* and *mergePeriods*.
-The function *addToUvtList* in Uvt.java uses these functions to add **UvtPeriod** objects to a list one args at a time:
+The function *addToUvtList* in ```Uvt.java``` uses these functions to add **UvtPeriod** objects to a list one argument at a time:

-* If there is nothing in list - adds;
+* If there is nothing in list then add;
-* Check to see if new UvtPeriod overlaps any current member of the list.
+* Check to see if new UvtPeriod overlaps any current member of the list:
-  * If it overlaps: merge it;
+  * If it overlaps the merge the two periods into one;
   * Otherwise add;
 * Finally, if the list has two or more items check to see if any adjacent periods overlap and need merging.
+If merging is required the new period replaces the first and the second period is removed from the list.

 Arguments are checked by regular expression.